Jess French

-Jess French is a British television personality, veterinarian and author.
+Dr Jess French is a British television personality, veterinarian and author.
 She is the presenter of a television programme called Minibeast Adventure with Jess which has aired on CBeebies.
-French is also a best-selling children's author and a regular contributor to science, music and literary festivals such as Hay Festival, Edinburgh festival, Cheltenham Science Festival, Bath Festival of Children's Literature, Latitude and Norwich Science Festival and printed press such as The Guardian, BBC Wildlife, The Week.
+French is also a best-selling children's author and a regular contributor to science, music and literary festivals such as Hay Festival, Edinburgh festival, Cheltenham Science Festival, Bath Festival of Children's Literature, Latitude and Norwich Science Festival, sometimes performing dissections on exotic animal species in front of live audiences.
+She writes for printed press such as The Guardian, BBC Wildlife, The Week and lectures for universities and institutions including the University of East Anglia and the Royal Institution.
 She is a patron of Norwich Science Festival and children's ambassador for the Norfolk Wildlife Trust.

 Early life and education

 French has lived across the world, from Chile to Thailand.
 She grew up in Norfolk and studied at Norwich School.
 She gained a first class degree in zoology at University College London where she was active in the volunteering department, winning awards for her work teaching children about conservation and for setting up a sign language society.
 She has studied primates across the world and has a particular interest in gorillas.
 She gained her degree in veterinary medicine and surgery from the University of Nottingham and she now works as a small animal and zoo vet.
 She can speak fluent Spanish and can use British Sign Language.